Knitting on the bias is a fun way to give a different look to your knitting without actually increasing the difficulty.

 - Knit the next row.

 We like to do it with the increase at the beginning of the first row and the decrease at the beginning of the second row because it's easier for me to remember which row we're on that way.
 We only need to count stitches, and if we have more stitches than we originally cast on, we know we need to start the row with a decrease.

 If we have the same number of stitches we cast on, we need to start the row with an increase.
 Pretty simple.

-If you're using a stitch pattern other than Garter Stitch, you may find it easier to work the increase and the decrease on the same row, as we did with my Bias Knit Scarf, which is worked in Stockinette Stitch.
+If you're using a stitch pattern other than Garter Stitch, you may find it easier to work the increase and the decrease on the same row, as with the Bias Knit Scarf, which is worked in Stockinette Stitch.
 The increase and decrease are both worked on the right/knit side, while the wrong/purl side is worked straight.

 We also used bias knitting in the coordinating mitt pattern, where you can see the slanting of the stitches but not the trapezoidal shape because it's sewn into a mitt shape.